AllThingsSmitty/tweet-style-guide/README.md

 ### Grammar

-(Might be hard to follow correct grammar)
+(Might be hard to follow correct grammar.
+Might remove.)

 =